Rapidly Growing Retailer Avoids $6.75 Million in Lost Revenue with a Better Process.

 Client

-A private equity-owned, Fortune 500 discount retailer operating more than 18,000 stores in 47 states.
-The stores sell frequently-used products, including food, snacks, health, and beauty aids, cleaning supplies, basic apparel, housewares, and seasonal items at everyday low prices in convenient neighborhood locations.
+A private, equity-owned, Fortune 500 discount retailer operates more than 18,000 stores in 47 states.
+The stores sell frequently-used products including food, snacks, health, and beauty aids, cleaning supplies, basic apparel, housewares, and seasonal items at everyday low prices in convenient neighborhood locations.

 Challenge

-The retailer is rapidly expanding, with approximately 1,000+ new store openings per year.
+The retailer is expanding rapidly with approximately 1,000+ new store openings per year.
 General contractors put utilities in their name during construction.
 Responsibility for the utilities transfers to the corporate office once construction is completed.
 Unfortunately, this transition was not happening in a timely manner.
-As a result, the client was missing utilities turnover deadlines, and shut-offs were frequently occurring.
+As a result, the client was missing utility turnover deadlines and shut-offs were frequently occurring.

-Once permitting is complete and build out dates are set, a lack of organization in initializing utility accounts can delay store openings up to 30 days.
+Once permitting is complete and build-out dates are set, a lack of organization in initializing utility accounts can delay store openings by up to 30 days.
 In addition to lost sales, committed salaries are paid out with no actual work attached.
-These factors have a direct negative effect on EBITDA.
+These factors have a direct negative effect on earnings before interest, taxes, depreciation, and amortization (EBITDA).

-Additionally, stores were often caught off guard when initial utility bills went unpaid, and services were turned off with no notice.
+Additionally, stores were often caught off guard when initial utility bills went unpaid and services were turned off with no notice.
 When this happened, stores had only two to four hours to save refrigerated and frozen foods.
-Water, heating, and air conditioning was turned off, and stores were forced to close down until utilities came back online.
+Water, heating, and air conditioning were turned off and stores were forced to close down until utilities came back online.
 The company stood to lose $15,000 – $20,000 in perishable food products in addition to the opportunity cost of lost revenue while closed down.

 Solution

-• CCA helped a rapidly growing retailer to avoid $6.75 million in lost revenue with an effective utility account transfer service.
+CCA helped the growing retailer avoid $6.75 million in lost revenue with a more effective utility account transfer service.
 The growing retailer went from five months behind in transferring services to working ahead by 1.5 to 2 months.
 They no longer deal with disconnects and avoid costly shutdowns and loss of perishable products.

 CCA Services